piotr-kalemba/some_coding_exercises/README.md

 one to inverse and compose permutations and, moreover, to obtain the canonical cycle notation of a permutation.
 The file permutations.py contains a function generating all the permutations of a given list of items.

+The file fractions_and_det.py provides class for the representation of fractions and implements as methods basic arithmetical operations on fractions.
+Moreover, the det (determinant) function is defined for computing determinants of matrices with fractional values, whose value is a fraction as well so no rounding error is involved.
+The value of the det is computed by an algorithm that transforms the initial matrix into an upper triangular matrix.
+The complexity of the algorithm is O(n^2), where n is the number of rows (or columns) in the matrix.
+Some functions implementing Cramer method for solving systems of linear equations are provided based on the det function.